They’re the perfect after-dinner treat. You get something to munch, plus some words of wisdom on a strip of paper.

 Reporting in 2017, Business Insider covered a study that showed a possible link between fortune cookie “lucky numbers” and lottery wins.

-2022 saw the classic snack help a North Carolina resident net an indigestion-causing $4 million.
+The year 2022 saw the classic snack help a North Carolina veteran win an indigestion-causing $4 million.

 By banking on the contents of a fortune cookie to select the numbers, Fierro is now one wealthy snacker.